dask/dask/docs/source/examples/word-count.rst

     '04:26 PM ---------------------------\r\n',
     '\r\n')

-Generate a word count expression using the ``bag`` methods to split the lines into words, concatenate the nested lists of words into a single list, count the frequencies of each word, then list the top 10 words by their count:
+We can write a word count expression using the ``bag`` methods to split the lines into words, concatenate the nested lists of words into a single list, count the frequencies of each word, then list the top 10 words by their count:

 .. code-block:: python